Somewhat Resilient

 AI Resilience Report forEngine and Other Machine Assemblers

-Engine and Other Machine Assemblers are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.
+Engine and Other Machine Assemblers are somewhat less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

 Read full analysis